Sports Writer Wins Big Gambling On His Own Book

 WHERE ARE THEY NOW:

-You can also check out Jessica’s website.
+You can also check out his website, Humor That Works!

 EPISODES FROM THIS WEEK: